 I am sure you will no doubt be familiar with the fact that stress causes our muscles to tense.
 Or rather that our brain instructs our muscles to tense in response to stressful event or situations.
 These muscular contractions are involuntary, they happen automatically, often we are not even aware of them occurring.
-Like for example, the slow accumulation of stress and tension as a work deadline looms, or as a lockdown is extended indefinitely.
+Like for example, the slow accumulation of stress and tension as a work deadline looms.

 Other times it is more blatantly obvious, for example if you have a near miss when driving or get some kind of a fright.